Camelback locomotive: Safety concerns

+Lehigh Valley K-1 Class, a 4-6-2 camelback, Bethlehem, PA, 1912.

 The Camelback's cab astride the boiler design raised concerns for its crew.
 The separation of engineer and fireman limited their ability to communicate with each other.
 Also, the engineer was perched above the side-rods of the locomotive, vulnerable to swinging and flying metal if anything rotating below should break; in many cases, the fireman was exposed to the elements at the rear.

 The Philadelphia and Reading's crews referred to these locomotives as Mother Hubbards.
 The B&O crews, who had co-use of the Reading's line from Philadelphia to Bound Brook NJ (the Reading's junction with the Central RR of New Jersey's line to Jersey City across from New York City) called the Camelbacks "Snappers" in reference to a possible side rod snapping and flailing into the cab.
 Many Camelbacks were converted into end-cab locomotives.
 The advent of the mechanical stoker which moved coal from the tender to the locomotive and its associated underfloor machinery placed cab floors and tender decks higher, and from that vantage point the engineer was safe.

 In 1918, the Interstate Commerce Commission banned further construction of camelbacks, but allowed a few exceptions up to the early 1920s.
 Finally in 1927, the ICC forbid any more orders for the center cab locomotive on the grounds of safety.